While supplies last, you save $3.99 (20%)!

 Thousands of people with autism and other disabilities have benefited from using PECS.
 The book's complete set of introductory lessons makes it easy for parents and therapists to get started using this low-tech strategy to help young children through adults develop effective communication skills!

-Lori Frost, MS, CCC-SLP, is a speech/language pathologist and Andy Bondy, PhD is a behavior analyst.
+Lori Frost, MS, CCC-SLP, is a speech/language pathologist and Andy Bondy, PhD, is a behavior analyst.
 They co-developed the Picture Exchange Communication System (PECS), an evidence-based practice that is used around the world to promote functional communication.
-They co-authored the PECS Training Manual, 2nd Edition and Autism 24/7 as well as many book chapters and peer-reviewed articles.

 160 pages.
 2011